SNOHOMISH, Wash. — Curtis Rookaird thinks BNSF Railway fired him because he took the time to test his train’s brakes.

 But BNSF critics claim the railway has long prioritized speed and profits over safety, with a history of retaliating against workers who report accidents, injuries and safety concerns.
 Most current employees contacted for this report spoke only on condition of anonymity for fear of retaliation.
 These criticisms were echoed by railroad experts in their appraisals of the industry as a whole.

-Railroads safety has come under public scrutiny now that trains are hauling millions of gallons of oil across North America.
+Railroad safety has come under public scrutiny now that trains are hauling millions of gallons of oil across North America.
 BNSF is the only rail carrier transporting oil from all of the country’s western shale deposits, where oil production is soaring.
 In the Northwest, BNSF carries the vast majority of the especially combustible Bakken crude from North Dakota and neighboring states.
 The railroad now moves nearly 20 oil trains per week through the Columbia River Gorge.

 BNSF and crude oil infrastructure